FindoraNetwork/platform/components/cli2/README.md

  bibBlifyuN:utxo0 (SID 1854): 10000 (PUBLIC) of `AliceCoin` (PUBLIC) owned by `alice` Which input would you like?:
 ```
-You are asked to pick a transaction output.
-In this case there is only one available and its identifier
+We are asked to pick a transaction output.
+In this case there is only one available and its identifier is **bibBlifyuN:utxo0**.
-is **bibBlifyuN:utxo0**.
 So we copy this identifier and press enter.

 ```bash